sofia-silvosa/Query-Theory/README copy.md

     block, the numloops_accelerate = 3.
 This value is set by the JavaScript insert attached to the click "here" to finish questions.

-c.  **condition**: This variable allows the experimenter to randomly
-    assign conditions to each respondent.
+c. **condition**: This variable allows the experimenter to randomly assign conditions to each respondent.
 It is set in the "Survey Flow" section of Qualtrics (and not in any of the JavaScript inserts).
 In this demo, there are three conditions:

-    a.
-Order manipulation conditions:
+   a. **Order manipulation conditions:**

-        i.  **accelerate:** Respondents first list reasons to redeem the two meals in a week voucher, then list reasons to redeem the one meal today voucher.
+      - **accelerate:** Respondents first list reasons to redeem the two meals in a week voucher, then list reasons to redeem the one meal today voucher.

-        ii. **delay:** Respondents first list reasons to redeem the one meal today voucher, and then list reasons to redeem the two meals in a week voucher
+      - **delay:** Respondents first list reasons to redeem the one meal today voucher, and then list reasons to redeem the two meals in a week voucher.

-    b.
-No order manipulation condition:
+   b. **No order manipulation condition:**

-        i.  **control:** Respondents are free to list reasons for picking either of the two vouchers, in any order.
+      - **control:** Respondents are free to list reasons for picking either of the two vouchers, in any order.

 ## Overview of Survey Flow